Frans Snyders: Life

-In the period 1636-1638, he was one of the Antwerp artists who assisted Rubens in a large commission for decorations for the hunting pavilion Torre de la Parada of Philip IV of Spain.
+In the period 1636–1638, he was one of the Antwerp artists who assisted Rubens in a large commission for decorations for the hunting pavilion Torre de la Parada of Philip IV of Spain.
 The two artists also worked together on decorations for the Royal Alcazar of Madrid and the royal Buen Retiro Palace in Madrid.
 Snyders painted about 60 hunting paintings and animal pieces after designs by Rubens.
 In 1639 Rubens and Snyders received a follow-up commission for an additional 18 paintings for the hunting pavilion.

 After Peter Paul Rubens' death Snyders acted as one of the appraisers of the inventory of Rubens' collection.

 In the years 1641 and 1642 Snyders traveled with other artists to the Dutch Republic.
 In 1646 Snyders was probably in Breda working on a commission.
 Snyders became a widower in 1647.
 He died himself on 19 August 1657 in Antwerp.
 He died childless and bequeathed his fortune to his sister, a beguine.
-The Antwerp art dealer Matthijs Musson acquired his extensive art collection which included works of leading 16th and 17th century Flemish and Dutch artists such as Rubens, Anthony van Dyck, Hendrick van Balen, Jan Breughel the Elder, Pieter Bruegel the Elder, Joos van Cleve, Coninxloo, Jacob Foppens van Es, Willem Claeszoon Heda, Jacob Jordaens, Lucas van Leyden, Jan Lievens, Lambert Lombard, Jan Massys, Joachim Patinir, Adriaen van Utrecht and Frans Ykens.
+The Antwerp art dealer Matthijs Musson acquired his extensive art collection which included works of leading 16th and 17th century Flemish and Dutch artists such as Rubens, Anthony van Dyck, Hendrick van Balen, Jan Breughel the Elder, Pieter Bruegel the Elder, Joos van Cleve, Coninxloo, Jacob Foppens van Es, Willem Claeszoon Heda, Jacob Jordaens, Lucas van Leyden, Jan Lievens, Lambert Lombard, Jan Massys, Joachim Patinir, Adriaen van Utrecht, and Frans Ykens.

 He had many apprentices.
 His pupils are believed to have included Nicasius Bernaerts, Peter van Boucle, Juriaen Jacobsze, Jan Roos and Paul de Vos.
 Jan Fyt (Joannes Fijt) was a student, and then assistant of Snyders from 1629.
 Peter van Boucle claimed that he was a pupil of Frans Snyders but there are no written sources available in Antwerp that support this contention.
 However, there are stylistic similarities in van Boucle's works which suggest that he worked in the circle of Frans Snyders.

 Work

 General

-Sny initially devoted himself to painting flowers, fruit and still lifes.
+Snyders initially devoted himself to painting flowers, fruit and still lifes.
 Later he turned to painting animals.
 He was particularly interested in depicting wild animals, which he showed engaged in lively hunts and fierce combats.
 He was one of the earliest specialist animaliers.
 His work as an animal painter was very influential on his contemporaries as well as on 18th-century French animaliers such as Jean-Baptiste Oudry and François Desportes.
 Jean-Baptiste-Siméon Chardin's masterpiece The Ray recalls Snyders' pictorial strength.

 His residence in Italy is believed to have had an important influence on his style of fruit painting.
 He is likely to have seen Caravaggio's Basket of Fruit in Cardinal Borremeo's collection in Milan.